-Created in 2016 with cooperation of the Department of Labor and Industry, the Pennsylvania Outdoor Corps addresses a backlog of state park and forest improvement projects while instilling a sense of conservation and outdoors-oriented career options within young people.
+Created in 2016 with cooperation of the Department of Labor and Industry, the corps addresses a backlog of state park and forest improvement projects while instilling a sense of conservation and outdoors-oriented career options within young people.

 A total of 15 crews worked last year from host locations in:

-This year the program is being expanded to Include a “roving” crew that can be dispatched throughout the state.
+This year the program was expanded to Include a “roving” crew that was dispatched throughout the state.

 Outdoor Programming Services/Youth Engagement

-More than 415,000 people participated in state park educational programs, including more than 56,000 who learned outdoor recreational skills such as archery, kayaking, snowshoeing, and geocaching.
+More than 425,000 people participated in state park educational programs, including 58,000 who learned outdoor recreational skills such as archery, kayaking, snowshoeing, and geocaching.

-State parks offered 89 teacher workshops on songbirds, watersheds, hiking, connecting preschoolers to nature, Project Learning Tree, Project Wild, Project WET, stand-up paddle-boarding, and climate change; and provided 4,047 programs for 138,000 school students.
+State parks offered 123 teacher workshops on songbirds, watersheds, hiking, connecting preschoolers to nature, Project Learning Tree, Project Wild, Project WET, stand-up paddle-boarding, and climate change and provided 4,298 programs for 142,300 school students.